visha1codehub/event_finder_api/README.md

 ### Running the Server

-1. Start the server using npm or yarn:
+1. Start the server using docker-compose:

    ```bash
    docker-compose up
    ```

-2. Once the server is running, you can access the API endpoints locally at `http://localhost:8000`.
+2. Initially, there will be delay as it build and pull some images.
+Once the server is running, you can access the API endpoints locally at `http://localhost:8000`.